ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Abstract

 \section{Abstract}

-The rapid spread of fake news threatens social stability and public trust, rendering its detection an imperative research priority.
-Although large language models (LLMs) excel at numerous natural language processing tasks with their remarkable contextual understanding and extensive prior knowledge, the time-bounded knowledge coverage and tendency for generating hallucination content reduce their reliability when handling fast-evolving news streams.
-Furthermore, models trained on existing static datasets also often lack the generalization needed for emerging news topics.
-To address these challenges, we propose ZoFia, a novel two-stage zero-shot fake news detection framework.
-First, we introduce Hierarchical Salience to quantify the importance of entities in the news content, and propose the SC-MMR algorithm to effectively select an informative and diverse set of keywords that serve as queries for retrieving up-to-date external evidence.
-Subsequently, a multi LLM interactive system, in which each agent assumes a distinct role, performs multi-view collaborative analysis and adversarial debate over the news text and its related information, and finally produces an interpretable and robust judgment.
-Comprehensive experiments on two public datasets demonstrate that ZoFia obviously outperforms existing zero-shot baselines and most of few-shot methods.
-Our codes will be open-sourced to facilitate related communities.
+The rapid spread of fake news threatens social stability and public trust, highlighting the urgent need for its effective detection.
+Although large language models (LLMs) show potential in fake news detection, they are limited by knowledge cutoff and easily generate factual hallucinations when handling time-sensitive news.
+Furthermore, the thinking of a single LLM easily falls into early stance locking and confirmation bias, making it hard to handle both content reasoning and fact checking simultaneously.
+To address these challenges, we propose ZoFia, a two-stage zero-shot fake news detection framework.
+In the first retrieval stage, we propose novel Hierarchical Salience and Salience-Calibrated Minimum Marginal Relevance (SC-MMR) algorithm to extract core entities accurately, which drive dual-source retrieval to overcome knowledge and evidence gaps.
+In the subsequent stage, a multi-agent system conducts multi-perspective reasoning and verification in parallel and achieves an explainable and robust result via adversarial debate.
+Comprehensive experiments on two public datasets show that ZoFia outperforms existing zero-shot baselines and even most few-shot methods.
+Our code has been open-sourced to facilitate the research community at \url{https://github.com/SakiRinn/ZoFia}.